syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 Confirming its status as a medical facility, it is listed as a hospital by the official Syrian Ministry of Health as pictured below.

 ![](/assets/investigations/daralhikma/image18.png)

-Government website lists hospital in directory.
+*Government website lists hospital in directory*

-Although it is difficult to confirm the exact date the hospital opened, its name is listed on the public website of the countryside knowledge network that was set up by the Ministry of Local Administration as [early as 2007 as shown](https://web.archive.org/web/20071201012750/http://www.reefnet.gov.sy/ImpInfo/Telephones/health.htm) using the WayBackMachine website.
+Although it is difficult to confirm the exact date the hospital opened, its name is listed on the public website of the countryside knowledge network that was set up by the Ministry of Local Administration as [early as 2007 as shown](https://web.archive.org/web/20071201012750/http://www.reefnet.gov.sy/ImpInfo/Telephones/health.htm) using the [WayBackMachine website](https://archive.org/web/).
 Moreover, an [article](http://esyria.sy/sites/code/index.php?site=idleb&p=stories&category=face&filename=2008060511350431) was published in 2008 profiling the now head of the hospital, Dr. Ahmed al-Aqraa, mentioning that he started working there in 1996.

 ![](/assets/investigations/daralhikma/image4.png)